raksh2817/Apache_spark_/README.md

     .getOrCreate()

 sc = spark.sparkContext
 ```

 ---

 ## ✈️ Data Description

 This project uses real-world flight data sourced from an **ADS-B server** — a system that tracks aircraft via transponder signals.
-While the live feed updates daily, we’re working with **static snapshot extracts** so that our analysis remains consistent, repeatable, and benchmarkable.
+While the live feed updates daily, we're working with **static snapshot extracts** so that our analysis remains consistent, repeatable, and benchmarkable.

----

 ### 🛰️ Flight Telemetry Data